-Stacey and Mowles (2016)
+Stacev and Mowles (2016)

-The following explication of the perspective of complex responsive processes of relating is my take on the thinking of Stacey et al. (2000); Stacey (2010, 2012); Griffin (2002); Shaw (2002); Mowles (2011, 2015) and Stacey and Mowles (2016).
-This thinking has most definitely helped to make my experience as a manager, teacher and adviser of managers more 'fruitful and interesting' (ibid.: 21).
+The following explication of the perspective of complex responsive processes of relating is my take on the thinking of Stacey et al. (2000), Stacey (2010, 2012), Griffin (2002), Shaw (2002), Mowles (2011, 2015), and Stacey and Mowles (2016) - thinking that has most definitely helped to make my experience as a manager, teacher, and adviser of managers more 'fruitful and interesting' (ibid.: 21).
 If my account of the perspective resonates with something that you have become aware of in your own thinking/practice, then I would encourage you to find the time to engage directly with the source material.
 A useful starting point?
-The titles above, the DMan theses that the vignettes in this book are taken from (see Chapters 4, 5 and 6) and/or any of the publications from the last fifteen years that are freely available.
+The titles above, the DMan theses that the vignettes in this book are taken from (see Chapters 4-6) and/or any of the publications from the last 15 years that are freely available.
 And should you choose to do so, I am confident that your investment of time and effort will be more than adequately repaid.
+Also, since publication of the first edition of Leadership Development: A Complexity Approach, in March 2018, there would appear to be a more general acceptance that (organisational) life is complex; that is, unpredictable, uncertain, and uncontrollable; a shift catalysed in part by our experience of the pandemic.
+This has catalysed not only a renewed interest in complexity approaches to leadership and organisation but also the publication of a number of excellent books by authors drawing on the work of Stacey et al. and the perspective of complex responsive processes of relating.
+Some are directly from members of the DMan research community (Mowles, 2021; Mowles and Norman, 2022; Chauhan et al., 2022; Sarra et al., 2022).
+And others from thinkers who have found their way to the perspective in other ways (Cole and Higgins, 2021, 2023; Rodgers, 2021; Varney, 2021).